kanthaus/kanthaus.online/user/pages/15.governance/90.minutes/2017-12-30_MotiMiniMtg/item.md

 Notary: Doug
 Date: 2017-12-30

+_A meeting about pr, team spirit and celebrations.
+An opportunity for Björn to let the sparks of his enthusiasm fly._

+===

 ## Re Social Media
 - Björns experience with Greenpeace was that they missed the opportunity to get on board with SM early enough.
 - One of our target audiences is those yet to be inspired.
 Many of those, perhaps the majority, aren't on Mastodon, Discourse or Matrix; they're on Facebook, Twitter and Instagram.